 Forced Marriage Overseas: Yemen

-Individuals from the United States may face serious hurdles and substantial risks if trying to avoid and/or escape marriages in Yemen.
+Individuals from the United States may face serious hurdles and substantial risks trying to avoid and/or escape marriage in Yemen.
 Yemen is in an ongoing state of crisis, making travel in and around the country very challenging.
-Women and girls in Yemen have little protection from violence, and domestic abuse, honor killings, and forced and child marriage continue to be widespread, with few resources or options available to victims.
+Women and girls in Yemen have little protection from violence, domestic abuse, and honor killings.
+Forced and child marriage continues to be widespread, with few resources or options available to victims.

 For further information and guidance for individuals from the U.S. that are facing or fleeing a forced marriage in Yemen, please contact the Forced Marriage Initiative.

 Women and girls in Yemen have severely limited rights when entering or attempting to leave a marriage.
 Yemen’s Law of Personal Status, based on Shari’ah law, provides no minimum age for marriage.
 In 1999, the government repealed a law setting age 15 as the minimum legal age for marriage.1 Recent legislative efforts to set a new minimum age have been rejected.2 A woman or girl must have the permission and signature of a male guardian or, in his absence, a court judge, to marry3 but the bride need not be present to seal a marriage contract.
 A woman may include stipulations in the marriage contract, but such practice is strongly discouraged.4 Yemeni law generally requires a wife to obey her husband in all matters, and married women cannot leave home or travel abroad without their husband’s consent.5